Solved! When Is the Best Time of Year for Spraying Fruit Trees?

 Apply granular fertilizers in early spring.

 The best time to fertilize fruit trees is in early spring.
-Apply a granular fertilizer such as Jobe’s Organic across the root zone around the time the leaf buds open.
+Apply a granular fertilizer such as Jobe’s Organics All Purpose Granular Plant Food across the root zone around the time the leaf buds open.
 The first flush of growth in spring comes from energy stored in the roots.
 By the time the fertilizer penetrates the soil, the tree is ready to take up the nutrients for optimum growth and fruiting.

 Avoid fertilizing after mid-spring.
 A spike in soil nutrients during fruit development can cause trees to abort fruit to produce more vegetative growth.